-Two large blazes burning tonight in Hawke's Bay and Nelson
+Two large blazes burning in Hawke's Bay and Nelson

 Firefighters are battling two large fires tonight in separate parts of the country.

-A massive fire is burning in Porangahau, Hawke's Bay.
+A huge fire is burning in Porangahau, Hawke's Bay.

-Fire and Emergency New Zealand (FENZ) shift manager Murray Dunbar said the fire is in a rural area stretching over 20 hectares, where pine trees have been cut down.
+Fire and Emergency shift manager Murray Dunbar said the fire is in a rural area stretching over 20ha, where pine trees have been felled.

-"It's quite a large fire, but I can't give you a specific area inside that 20 hectares," he said.
+"It's quite a large fire, but I can't give you a specific area inside that 20ha," he said.

-FENZ were alerted to this evening's blaze at 8:40pm and have requested helicopter assistance, but could not confirm if it has yet arrived.
+Fire and Emergency was alerted to this evening's blaze at 8.40pm and have requested helicopter assistance, but could not confirm if it has yet arrived.

 There are no plans to evacuate the area at the moment.

-"It's a well contained fire, it's not going anywhere," Dunbar said.
+"It's a well-contained fire, it's not going anywhere," Dunbar said.

-Elsewhere, crews are battling another large blaze at a 3rd alarm building fire in Masonic Hall on Nile St, in Nelson.
+Elsewhere, crews are battling another big blaze in Masonic Hall on Nile St, in Nelson.

+Fire and Emergency shift manager Andrew Norris said six trucks are at the scene.

+Firefighters were alerted to the blaze at 9.50pm and do not believe anyone was inside the building.

+Norris said there are no plans to evacuate the surrounding area because the hall is surrounded by a large carpark.

-"The building is described as well involved and multiple crews are working to get this under control," FENZ said on Facebook.
+"The building is described as well involved and multiple crews are working to get this under control," Fire and Emergency said on Facebook.

-Fire and Emergency NZ crews are in attendance and FENZ requests locals to avoid the area

-while crews work to get the fire under control.
+Locals are asked to avoid the area while crews work to control the flames.

 It's the third major fire around the country today, following a large blaze near Cromwell .